eromatiya/A-Personal-Arch-Installation-Guide/README.md

 #### GUI Environment

 Install your desktop environment or window manager.
-I'm using `awesomewm`.
+I'm using a window manager and it is `awesomewm`.

 ```bash
 $ yay -S awesome-git --noconfirm --removemake